arthur-xavier/eyebrow/README.md

 # Eyebrow
-> Minimalistic JavaScript single-page web framework
+> Minimalistic JavaScript single-page web library

-Eyebrow or just Brow is a minimal single-page web framework for front-end JavaScript inspired by Backbone and AngularJS.
+Eyebrow or just Brow is a minimal single-page web library for front-end JavaScript inspired by Backbone and AngularJS.
 It is a simple View library which bundles together simple templating, view management, routing and data store in a very minimalistic way.

 ## Installation
 To install Eyebrow you can do it either via NPM or Bower.